 It was a thrill to see female and male monarchs everywhere.
 Everywhere!
 We all spent winter ’15 and spring ’15 fraught with concern.
 Was Danaus Plexxipus destined to disappear?
 Would the monarch migration that grade schoolers learn about, become the tale of what used to happen in our cities, towns and counties?

 Americans mobilized, and ripped and tore out tired, passion-less gardens, replacing them with new, vibrant beds of milkweeds, zinnias, blazing stars, ironweeds and more.
 Armies of compassionate gardeners descended on their Audubon Centers, county parks, and native wildflower nurseries, seeking to learn what to plant and how to take in and nurture monarch caterpillars.
 Facebook swelled with folks sharing suggestions.
 NABA (North American Butterfly Association) Chat boards lit up with discussions and queries.
-An Army of lovers of Monarch butterflies materialized.
+An Army of Monarch butterfly lovers materialized and took action.

 Well, today in Doak field, I stopped counting Monarchs . . . at 80.
 Eighty!!
 Fresh males and females.
 Skittish to my approach, determined to bulk-up before the anticipated flight to . . .
 Mexico.

 The Monarch Army of Regular and Irregular Volunteers, Triumphant.
 Virginia, Traci, Barbara Ann, Terry, Kim, Phil, you did it!